Room: 1113

 - 3D measurement of fluid flow fields, including porosity, micro porosity, and fracture extent and roughness

-- Imaging of rock samples to optimize sample preparation for geochemical characterization (e.g., locating crystal central sections, spiral axes, solid &
+- Imaging of rock samples to optimize sample preparation for geochemical characterization (e.g., locating crystal central sections, spiral axes, solid and fluid inclusions)

 The above list just gives a non-exhaustive overview of the potentials using this technique.
 CT data have been applied to virtually all field in geosciences, but also in material sciences, food science, biology, and many other disciplines.